ScalaWilliam/scala-agent/README.md

 An Agent provides you with synchronous access to its data, whereas an Actor does not.

+By passing functions you don't need to create unnecessary case classes and type hierarchies, you just deal with it as if were any simple synchronous code.

 ```scala
 object Wat extends App {